 Policy 6.6: Hospital.
-Work with the hospital to address any issues that may lead to the hospital closing.
+Work with the hospital to address any issues that cost of needed EMS station to be located in the southern portion of the County.

 Need: The south end of Berrien County, including Ray City, needs an EMS station.